oneminch/Notes/Databases.md

     - **Non-relational** - which is also known as NoSQL; SQL is not used to interact with them.
         - generally more flexible and less strict
         - creating a schema isn't necessary
-        - ideal for decentralised / distribured networks of data
+        - ideal for decentralized / distributed networks of data
         - e.g. graph, key-value, document
         - well known DBMS for these include MongoDB.